GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 Detailed information on the keyboard interface can be found in the Model II technical reference manual.
 Essential is the timing relationship between the DATA and CLOCK signals.

 <img width="900"  alt="Keyboard timing diagram" src="https://github.com/user-attachments/assets/6c5b35c3-feb5-4467-a511-fb046971d69c" />

+Below the signal of the 00 character (HOLD or Ctrl-Space) as send by the Arduino.

 <img width="900" src="https://github.com/user-attachments/assets/6b22c48f-cf8b-4f8b-a609-2fec3f41ed4d" />

 The exact frequency of the CLOCK signal is not critical.
 The timing is determined by the value of the QuarterPulse.
 The signals are created in 4 parts where the signal level for the DataBit and ClockBit are set high or low.
 After sending the data the stop bit is transmitted.
-The current code gives pulse width of about 40 micro seconds.
+The current code gives pulse width of about 500 micro seconds.
+Transmission of 1 character takes about 10 ms. In reality that is fast enough.

 ## Notes